PPC Management Checklist – Excel Formatted

 • The auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are [source: Google].
 We always recommend looking at auction insights to determine if you need to increase your bids to gain more exposure.
 You can look at auction insights at the keyword, ad group or campaign level.

 • We also love using auction insights when a client calls in and says, “I’m seeing my competitors ads ahead of mine.”
-First, we’ll ask them what keyword they were searching for and increase the bid on this so when they search, they won’t call us.
-We will use the auction insights report to inform our client that we actually have a 90% search impression share and a comparable top of page share whereas their client has a 50% search impression share.
-This is such a great tool within Google Ads, hence why we recommend looking into this each month for your checklist.
+First, we’ll ask them what keyword they were searching for and increase the bid on this so when they search, they’ll be showing up at the top.
+We will use the auction insights report to inform our client that we actually have a 90% search impression share and a comparable search top impression share whereas their client has a 50% search impression share.
+This is such a great tool within Google Ads, which is why we recommend looking into this each month for your checklist.
+Here’s some good vocabulary for you to understand:

 Google’s Recommendations

 • Google makes recommendations within your campaign.
 Often, these changes can just increase your ad spend without improving performance.
 Don’t forget, Google is a publicly traded company and is trying to make money!
 There are a lot of changes within Google’s recommended changes that we don’t agree with such as changing bidding method or adding search partners.
-That being said, there are items Google will identify that can be helpful, hence why we recommend at least looking through their recommendations.
+That being said, there are items Google will identify that can be helpful, which is why we recommend at least looking through their recommendations.
+Just remember to take everything with a grain of salt.

 Display Ad Checklist